The Amazon rainforest is on fire: What we know and how you can help

 Sierra pointed out that both Norway and Germany have already said they would cease to provide funds for the Amazon's preservation until Bolsonaro reverses course.

-The World Wildlife Fund's European policy office released a statement Thursday as well.
+The World Wildlife Fund's European policy office released a statement the same day.

 "Faced with this ecological devastation, WWF calls on the countries of the region -- Brazil, Bolivia, Colombia, Peru, Ecuador, Venezuela, Guyana and Suriname -- to protect the Amazon, fight deforestation and reduce the causes behind these fires.
 It also calls on the EU and its Member States to step up its efforts to curb the impact of EU consumption on deforestation and the destruction of other ecosystems around the world, linked to commodities such as soy, palm oil, cocoa or meat."